Feinstein stirs confusion with comments on impeachment vote

 Her comments came as the president's defense team presented its case for why House impeachment managers were wrong to argue for Trump's removal.

-JOHN BOLTON SAYS HE BELIEVES JOHN BOLTON'S REPORTED CLAIM ABOUT UKRAINE AID
+JOHN KELLY SAYS HE BELIEVES JOHN BOLTON'S REPORTED CLAIM ABOUT UKRAINE AID

 Republicans have maintained that House Democrats pushed impeachment as a partisan attempt to thwart the will of Americans who voted for Trump in 2016.